gangadharbmorti/gangadharbmorti/README.md

 - 👋 Hi, I’m Gangadhar Morti
-- 👀 I’m interested in learning new things.
+- 👀 I am a Frontend Developer and I love learning new stuff.
 - 🌱 I’m currently learning programming languages and frameworks.
-- 📫 Available on LinkedIn and Facebook.
+- 📫 Available on LinkedIn and Facebook(Gangadhar Morti).